When is the best time to visit?

 - Best known as the site of a summit between Ronald Reagan and Mikhail Gorbachev in 1986 that effectively ended the Cold War, Hofdi House, built in 1909, is among the most beautiful buildings in Reykjavik.
 It was initially home to the French Consul in Iceland but has since hosted a number of famous guests including the Queen, Winston Churchill and Marlene Dietrich.
 These days it is used for official receptions and although it is not open to visitors, it can be viewed from the outside.

 - Hallgrimskirkja church is Reykjavik's most prominent landmark and is visible from just about anywhere in the city.
 Designed by Gudjon Samuelson, it aims to resemble volcanic rock formations and took 40 years to build before the grand opening in 1986.
 At the front of the building is a statue of Leifur Eiriksson, also known as Leif the Lucky, who was the first European to discover America some time around the year 1000 AD.
 Needless to say he was a native son.

-- A few minutes from the city by boat, a visit to Videy Island is a must for travellers arriving on cheap flights to Reykjavík.
+- A few minutes from the city by boat, a visit to Videy Island is a must for all travellers.
 Inhabited since the 10th century, the island was a destination for pilgrims during the middle ages and was the site of the local port and a government seat before its last inhabitant left in 1943.